 More than 60 programs, including accelerated and online career-oriented programs.
 The most popular undergraduate majors are nursing, exercise science, business management, education, psychology, health care management, and fashion merchandising.

 More than a dozen master's, doctoral, and graduate certificate programs.
 View a list of all undergraduate and graduate programs.

-Approximately 900 traditional undergraduates, 600 adult undergraduates, and 1,000 graduate students.
+Immaculata's students are comprised of approximately 900 traditional undergraduates, 600 adult undergraduates, and more than 1,000 graduate students.
 Minority students make up 23% of the degree-seeking student body University-wide.

 Tuition, Scholarships, and Financial Aid